Texas Longhorns women's basketball: Rod Page years (1974–1976)

-Jody Conradt era (1976-2007)
+Jody Conradt era (1976–2007)

+Independent

 Lopiano's choice was Jody Conradt, who was garnering national attention as the head coach at the University of Texas at Arlington.
 She turned a losing program around, and the 1975–76 team would compile a 23–11 record, despite materially strengthening their schedule of opponents at the same time.
 Two days after announcing that Page would not be returning, Lopiano announced that Conradt would be the coach starting with the next season.
 Conradt wasn't surprised that the team felt loyalty to Page, but she asked them to "have an open mind".

-The first season under Conradt had a schedule of 46 games.
+The first season under Conradt 1976-77 had a schedule of 46 games.
 The schedule included games in the Northeast, the first out-of-state trip for the team, and the first airplane ride for many of the players.
 To save money, the team stayed at the home of Lopiano's parents in Stamford, Connecticut.
 Texas lost badly to Queens College, then ranked No. 15 in the nation, but went on to the Penn State Invitational where they beat Penn State and Southern Connecticut, at that time a national power.
 Mel Greenberg, the organizer of the first top 25 women's poll, was in attendance.
 By the time the team returned to Austin, it learned of its first national ranking at No. 14.
-The team would complete its first season under Conradt with a record of 36–10.
+The team would complete its first season under Conradt with a record of 36–10 and make its first ever trip to the AIAW Regional Tournament.

+In 1977-78, Texas went 29-10, finished first in the Texas AIAW S.C.
+Zone and went to the AIAW Regional Tournament again.
+They then made their first and only trip to the National Women's Invitational Tournament where they made it to the championship game and lost to Old Dominion to finish ranked #15 - their first end of season ranking in program history.

-Conradt coached both basketball and volleyball, but would give up volleyball duties after two seasons.
+Conradt coached both basketball and volleyball her first two seasons, but would give up volleyball duties after the 1977-78 season.
 The team would go on to become a dominant women's basketball team on the 1980s, ranked in the AP Top 10 for all but one year between 1979 and 1990.